br-automation-com/SafeDODiag/readme.txt

-SafeDODiag is a library that monitors for errors when energizing single- or dual-channel safe digital output.
+SafeDODiag is an Automation Studio library that monitors for errors when energizing single- or dual-channel safe digital output.
+This library is compatible with Safety Release and mapp Safety, and X20SO21x0 and X20SO41x0 hardware are currently supported.

+To use, simply clone this repository to your computer and drag the SafeDODiag folder into your Automation Studio project's Libraries folder.

+The SODiagDemo folder is a cyclic task example that shows how to configure the function block inputs.
+You don't need the SODiagDemo folder in your project.

 [Background]